 Alternative Education Centers

 Current high school students who have trouble succeeding in traditional classrooms could consider enrolling in programs offered by the Alternative Education Centers, which are part of the School District of Philadelphia.
-Some of the available programs at these centers include a dual-enrollment program where students who dropped out of high school can simultaneously earn both high school and college credits; GED and literacy programs; accelerated programs for students looking to complete high school in three years; and transition programs for students who were expelled or received court-ordered placement.
+Some of the available programs at these centers include a dual-enrollment program where students who dropped out of high school can simultaneously earn both high school and college credits.
+Other program options include GED and literacy programs, accelerated programs for students looking to complete high school in three years, and transition programs for students who were expelled or received court-ordered placement.